-The UK weather sadly doesn’t allow us to grow tomatoes at wintertime.
-So, if you want to turn your Greenhouse into an all-year hobby house where plants will thrive, you’ll have to rely on a heater.
+The UK weather sadly doesn’t allow us to grow tomatoes in the winter.
+So, if you want to turn your greenhouse into an all-year hobby house where plants will thrive, you’ll have to rely on a greenhouse heater.

-In my list below, I’ve included several heater options; they all operate and benefit your greenhouse in different ways.
+In my list below, I’ve included several greenhouse heater options; they all operate and benefit your conservatory in different ways.

 Table of Contents

 The 6 Best Greenhouse Heater Models for 2022

 If you’re looking for the best greenhouse heaters in the UK, my list below should offer you some solid options.
 Each of the models listed are durable, reliable, and come supported by positive consumer reviews.

 The Schallen 800W Portable Oil Radiator has 6 fins and comes with a thermostat, so you can pre-set the desired temperature.
 The radiator will run by itself, switching on and off to ensure the ambient temperature remains at your desired level.

 The smaller size of this electric greenhouse heater makes it an excellent option, as it won’t take up much floor space or be in your way while you’re gardening.
 It is easy to move the heater from one location to another, as it weighs just 2 kg and has a carry handle and castor wheels attached.

 At the bottom, you will find a cable tidy to store the cord and plug when you are not using your heater.
 Automatic overheat protection and a tip-over switch are included for safety.

 - Dimensions: 38 X 28 X 14 cm